 Creating source entries

-Every source type requires a specific kind of citation and therefore, information.
-You can read more about what to include in each citation and how to cite different source types in our MLA citation quick guide.
+Every source type requires specific information.
+You can read more about what to include in an MLA book citation, a play citation, a journal article citation, and more in our MLA citation quick guide.

 Alphabetizing the list of Works Cited